 Medicinal mushrooms are so fantastic for health, with a wide range of benefits for those suffering from autoimmune disorders.
 Especially powerful for treating chronic pain and inflammation, they are considered natural remedies, because these mushrooms are not culinary mushrooms; they are taken as medicinal supplements only.

-- Lion’s Mane (Hericium erinaceus) –This beautifully wild-looking mushroom is a popular remedy in TCM (Traditional Chinese Medicine) due to it’s anti-inflammatory properties and its neuro-protective abilities.
+- Lion’s Mane (Hericium erinaceus) – This beautifully wild-looking mushroom is a popular remedy in TCM (Traditional Chinese Medicine) due to its anti-inflammatory properties and its neuro-protective abilities.
 In addition to stimulating nerve regeneration (myelination), lion’s mane also aids in memory boosting and mental clarity.

 - Reishi (Ganoderma Lucidum) – Reishi is an immunomodulating mushroom that has powerful anti-inflammatory actions.
 This is important, because inflammation is an underlying cause of many diseases, including autoimmune diseases.
 Usually referred to as a ‘tonic’ herb, reishi can be taken daily, over time, for best results.
-Reishi is known to be effective for respiratory disorders, as well as in relieving pain and inhibiting cancer cell growth.
+Reishi is known to be effective for respiratory disorders, as well as for relieving pain and inhibiting cancer cell growth.

 - Cordyceps (Cordyceps militaris) – This mushroom combats fatigue while boosting energy and providing anti-inflammatory actions.
 Cordyceps regulates cytokines, counteracting the “haywire” actions of the immune system against itself that manifests as GBS and other autoimmune diseases.
 By protecting against nerve degeneration, cordyceps helps to limit further neuronal death.